YipinXiong/AngularNotes/README.md

 ```

 The `ActivatedRoute.paramMap` property is an `Observable` map of route parameters.
 The `paramMap` emits a new map of values that includes `id` when the user navigates to the component.

+`navigate` has a lot of configurations.
+One of the most useful configurations is `{ relativeTo: this.route, queryParamsHandling: 'preserve'}`.
+It's super self-explanatory, routing relatively and handling the query params. `preserve` means keep the queryParams even though you will be navigated to another Url.

 ## Child Routing